andreaswachowski/dotfiles/.config/vale/README.md

 scope: text

 accept:
-  - .config/vale/vocabularies/common.txt
+  - .config/vale/vocabularies/Linux/accept.txt
-  - .config/vale/vocabularies/project1.txt
+  - .config/vale/vocabularies/Blog/accept.txt
 ```

-For project-specific needs:
+# For project-specific needs

-    Create a .vale.ini in the root directory of each project.
+Create a `.vale.ini` in the root directory of each project.
 Reference specific styles or configuration overrides for that project.

-Example .vale.ini for a project:
+Example `.vale.ini` for a project:

 ```
 StylesPath = ~/.config/vale/styles